nautobot/nautobot-app-golden-config/docs/navigating-sot-agg.md

 # SoT Aggregation Overview

-The Source of Truth Aggregation Overview is driven by a few key compenents.
+The Source of Truth Aggregation Overview is driven by a few key components.

 * The ability to have a single GraphQL query to aggregate information.
 * The ability to modify data with a "transposer" function.